72 hours at Camp David: Inside Biden’s lagging response to the fall of Afghanistan

 White House talking points blasted out by the office of House Speaker Nancy Pelosi (D-Calif.) on Monday underscored the administration’s perspective.

-“The president was not willing to enter a third decade of conflict and surge in thousands of more troops to fight in a civil war that Afghanistan wouldn’t fight for themselves,” read one bullet point, while another lamented that although Biden believed the Afghan military had the capability to fight the Taliban, “they also had to demonstrate the will.”
+“The president was not willing to enter a third decade of conflict and surge in thousands of more troops to fight in a civil war that Afghanistan wouldn’t fight for themselves,” read one bullet point, while another lamented that although Biden believed that the Afghan military had the capability to fight the Taliban, “they also had to demonstrate the will.”

 “Sadly, that will did not materialize,” the talking points read.